goamaral/goamaral.github.io/_posts/2022-11-18-static-vs-dynamic-linking.md

 - Shared library code can be updated/patched without new compilation
 - Updates to shared library code can add breaking changes and prevent the program from running

-### How to create statically linked binary?
+### How to create a statically linked binary?

 ```
 $ ld [options] objfile
 ```

-ld combines a number of object and archive files, relocates their data and ties up symbol references.
-Usually the last step in compiling a program is to run ld.
+`ld` combines several object and archive files, relocates their data and ties up symbol references.
+Usually, the last step in compiling a program is to run `ld`.

 ```
 $ gcc hello.c -static -o hello
 ```

-### How to create dynamically linked binary?
+### How to create a dynamically linked binary?

 ```
 $ gcc hello.c -o hello
 ```

-### How to know a binary is statically or dynamically linked?
+### How to know if a binary is statically or dynamically linked?

-**Check type of linking**
+**Check the type of linking**

 ```
 $ file /usr/bin/gcc